 PO Box 196—1490 Fisher Road, Cobble Hill

-Economic Development Cowichan is providing a resource portal for small-scale producers and retailers, and for those doing initial exploration of the cannabis industry.
+Economic Development Cowichan is providing a cannabis portal as a resource for small-scale producers and retailers, and for those doing initial exploration of the cannabis industry.
 This portal provides updates on the Cowichan Valley Regional District’s cannabis regulations and connects interested parties to resources related to the provincial and national cannabis legislation’s and licensing requirements.

 The Government of Canada’s Cannabis Laws and Regulations portal provides information about cannabis, process of legalization, the cannabis act as it relates to provinces and territories, and driving laws.

 The Government of Canada’s Cannabis Legalization and Regulation page provides information regarding the current state of laws and regulations.

-Health Canada details the legislative powers that provinces and territories will have in regulating cannabis activity.
+Health Canada details the legislative powers that provinces and territories have in regulating cannabis activity.

 Ladysmith Economic Development Strategy

-In September 2018, the Ladsymith Economic Development Strategy was released, which brought forward 17 recommendations for supporting economic development in Ladysmith.
+In September 2018, the Ladysmith Economic Development Strategy was released, which brought forward 17 recommendations for supporting economic development in Ladysmith.